-The resources on this page aim to equip parents and caregivers with the knowledge they need to help their children stave off substance use during the teen years.
+The resources on this page aim to do just that by empowering parents and caregivers with the knowledge they need to help their children stave off substance use during the teen years.
 Evidence shows that protective factors like connecting authentically with your children, family time, and talking early and often can help youth make positive choices when faced with drugs and alcohol.
 The Families Connected and national resources curated on this page provide insight and support to help us guide our children on a healthy path to maturity.
 For instructions to view this website in Spanish, click on en Español.

 Families Connected Resources